-I have to start this review by saying I’ve used A. Vogel herbal repellent before and while it works, in my opinion it’s not quite as good as Smidge or any product that uses DEET.
+I have to start this review by saying I’ve used Mosi-Guard natural repellent before and while it works, in my opinion it’s not quite as good as Smidge or any product that uses DEET.

 Still, if you want to give midges the elbow this is one of the best products to buy and the fact it doesn’t use DEET or indeed any nasty chemicals is a massive bonus.

-As with everything, there are a few negatives to this product which include not being waterproof and only providing 3-hours of protection before you have to squirt it back on again.
+As with everything, there are a few negatives to this product which include not being waterproof, and I’m rather suspicious of the claimed 8-hours of protection from one covering.